 In the two ‘signature’ situations described above (old on new, or new on old) it is important to date the piece in question by appearance (design/style) rather than by signature format.
 A 1980s piece with “old” stamps may also have a phoenix logo mold impression as well; that mold impression simply did not exist during the 1940s or 1950s and so is an infallible indicator of a modern-day Cybis piece.

 On the other hand, the presence of a surviving Cybis gummed sticker – which has only been found on a late-1940s and early-1950s piece thus far – appears to be a reliable indicator of the item’s age.
-If anyone happens to have a Cybis piece with this sticker intact, I would love the opportunity to add a photo of it to the Archive; there is a direct contact form on the About the Archive page.
+If anyone happens to have a Cybis piece with this sticker intact, I would love the opportunity to add a photo of it to the Archive; there is a direct contact form at the link below.